Afro Cuban Experimental Dance Ensemble

 New York / Santiago de Cuba

-Oyu Oro is the brainchild of Danys “La Mora” Pérez ─ international Afro-Cuban folklore performer, choreographer, teacher and dance ethnologist from Santiago de Cuba.
-The company is committed to the preservation of Afro-Cuban folklore as well as to encouraging the cross-cultural understanding of the dance and music forms derived from African culture.
-While Oyu Oro’s traditional repertoire pays tribute to African lineages derived from the Yoruba, Congo, Carabali, Arará and Dahomean cultures of West Africa and Haiti, the popular dance choreographies also celebrate the national Cuban heritage.
+Oyu Oro is a New York City-based Afro-Cuban dance company founded by Danys “La Mora” Pérez, the 2019 Dance/USA Doris Duke Fellow.
+The company is committed to building bridges among African diasporic and Hispanic cultures as well as between traditional and unconventional dance forms of modern age while preserving Afro-Cuban culture through dance, song and music.
+Oyu Oro’s traditional repertoire pays tribute to African lineages derived from the Yoruba, Congo, Carabali, Arara and Dahomean cultures of West Africa and Haiti.
+The popular dance choreographies celebrate the national Cuban heritage.